rclanan/DirectTorrent/README.md

 Usage
 --------------

-To use the application you must first install the `webtorrent` module in the output directory.
+To use the application you must first install the `webtorrent` node module in the output directory.

 Participation
 --------------